How To Help Your Baby Sleep When Sick

 What Should I Do When My Sick Baby / Toddler Won’t Sleep!?

 When our children are sick, we need to do whatever we can to make them comfortable.
-Your little one doesn’t understand why they don’t feel good so they are definitely going to need some extra TLC.
+Your little one doesn’t understand why they don’t feel good so they are going to need some extra TLC.
 Think about how you want to be cared for when you don’t feel good!

 Even champion sleepers may have difficulty settling to sleep or staying asleep when they aren’t feeling well. (although many children who are sleep trained will still sleep through, even when sick!)
 This may require us to do things that we normally don’t do.
-Things like rocking or holding to sleep, which is totally ok!
+Things like rocking or holding to sleep, which is ok!

 Just know that these types of activities can quickly become sleep associations.
 Your little one may think that they “need” these activities, even after they feel well again.
 Bedsharing/holding for sleep and feeding are two of the stickiest habits.
 These will be hardest to break once your child is feeling well again.